 As for handling, the RX performs exactly as it should and as you’d expect.
 Like all modern luxury vehicles (with the exception of Rolls-Royce), the RX offers dynamic ride control which allows you to switch from eco to normal to sport and sport+, altering the SUV’s suspension, throttle mapping and engine output.
 In normal mode, the RX will eat up mile after mile of interstate making expansion strips and other annoyances virtually disappear.
 In sport mode things tighten up a bit but still bend a little toward the soft side of the equation.
 Even when the dial is turned all the way to sport+, however, it’s hard to call the RX 350 F Sport, sporty.

 Yes, it handles well.
 Yes, it corners relatively flat, Yes, it goes where you point it in a predictable fashion.
-But if you’re looking for an larger crossover that will have you put your cardiologist on speed dial, this ain’t it.
+But if you’re looking for a larger crossover that will have you put your cardiologist on speed dial, this ain’t it.
+You’ll have to head over to BMW M or Mercedes AMG to get that kind of performance.

 What it is is a Lexus with aggressive styling.
 The sharp angles are everywhere: from the L-shaped headlamps with 18 individual LEDs surrounding them, to the air intakes on each side of the massive spindle grille all the way back to the tailgate with it’s crisp rear deck spoiler and chrome tipped rhomboid tailpipes.
 Honestly, aside from the grill, it looks okay.
 There are nice touches, like the floating roof effect created by the blacked out c-pillars.
 And, I’m a big fan of the hands-free operation of the lift gate.
 Unlike other manufacturers that make you wave your foot under the bumper blindly hoping to find the magic spot that engages the motor, all you have to do with the RX is hold your hand a few inches away from the logo on the tailgate for a few seconds, and voila, it opens.